Condor-Performance-Modeling/how-to/README.md

 -->

 ----------------------------------------------------------
-# Build and Install CPM Spike and the Golden Models
+# Build and Install the Golden Models and Associated Tools

 ## Exit Conda